ahormazabal/example-audit-plugin/README.md

 ## Install

-* build: `./gradlew clean build`
+* using maven build: `mvn clean package`
-* install: copy the file `build/libs/example-audit-plugin-1.0.0.jar` to libext folder
+* install: copy the file `target/example-audit-plugin-1.0.0.jar` to libext folder

+#Configure

+The plugin provides a default configuration, creating an 'audit.log' file at the current working directory.
+To configure this use the following settings on rundeck framework.properties file:
+- Use `framework.plugin.AuditEventListener.ExampleAuditListener.path=some/path` to change the output file path.
+- Use `framework.plugin.AuditEventListener.ExampleAuditListener.filename=some.file.name` to change the output file name.

 ## Use